 How would you sum up what you've told me about shaft collars?

 I mentioned something at the beginning about pride being a real asset, but I didn't answer your question fully.
 Pride does inspire good workmanship.
 Good workmanship always looks good, and that's what is so obvious in our photograph.
-And it isn't expensive; it actually save money.
-Beyond that, pride supports a certain awareness that, if you pay attention to the internal and hidden attributes of a product, the outside will take care of itself.
+And it isn't expensive; it actually saves money.
+Beyond that, pride supports a certain awareness that if you pay attention to the internal and hidden attributes of a product, the outside will take care of itself.
 That's why we didn't have to polish or pretty-up our product for the family photograph.

 How should shaft collars be installed?